justicebangura/Credit-Risk-Supervised-Learning-/README.md

 * The lending activity data is sourced from a peer-to-peer lending services company and includes features such as loan sizes, interest rates, borrower income, number of accounts, derogatory marks, total debt, and loan status.

 * I utilize the loan status feature to initialize a variable y, splitting the values into 0 (healthy loans) and 1 (high-risk loans).
 The distribution of the loan_status variables is as follows:

-    loan_status:
-    0    75036
-    1     2500
+0:  75036,
+1:   2500,
 Name: count, dtype: int64

 * The steps involved in this machine learning process include:
     - Splitting the data into training and testing sets